 - Students will be respected and supported in all aspects of their schooling.

-- Students will know and understand their school’s organisation and know about student representative councils and other representative bodies such as the School Council.
+- Students will know and understand their school’s organisation and know about student representative councils and other representative bodies.

 To enhance community participation by:

-- building learning communities in which staff, students and parents work together for planned results
+- building learning communities in which staff, students and parents and carers work together for planned results

-- encouraging parents and community members to participate actively in the education of young people and in the life of the school
+- encouraging parents and carers and community members to participate actively in the education of young people and in the life of the school

-- acknowledging parents as partners in school education
+- acknowledging parents and carers as partners in school education

 - encouraging students to have a sense of belonging to the school community